marcosjom/lib-auframework-src/README.md

 make NB_CFG_HOST=Android
 ```

-Check the [MakefileFuncs.mk](https://github.com/marcosjom/sys-nbframework-src/blob/main/MakefileFuncs.mk) file, and the `Makefile` and `MakefileProject.mk` files of each project to understand the `make` process, includint the accepted flags.
+Check each project's' `Makefile` and `MakefileProject.mk` files, and the [MakefileFuncs.mk](https://github.com/marcosjom/sys-nbframework-src/blob/main/MakefileFuncs.mk) to understand the `make` process, including the accepted flags and targets.

-##Linux and Others
+## Linux and Others

 In a terminal: